camHaley/cyberPortfolio/Professional_Statement.md

 ## Values

-- **Protecting Privacy**: Committed to helping others maintain privacy and keeping sensative information out of the hands of others.
+- **Protecting Privacy**: Committed to helping others maintain privacy and keeping sensative information out of unknown hands.
 - **Fairness and Objectivity**: Committed to mitigating my own personal bias at work and maintaining integrity in the face of unethical influences.
 - **Continuous Learning**: Intellectually bored as an ATC, I returned to school to acquire a Bachelor's Degree in CS all while working full-time.
 When I discovered cybersecurity via HacktheBox it became clear what I wanted to focus on.